El-gibbor/alx-low_level_programming/README.md

 ![ggggg](https://github.com/El-gibbor/alx-low_level_programming/assets/107848793/f64100fd-d921-401a-ada8-77cf7d4f2dcd)
-# C Low-Level Programming ⭐
+# C Low-Level Programming ⋆｡°✮
 Welcome to my C Low-Level Programming repository!
 This collection of projects and exercises is tailored for all [Alx](www.alxafrica.com) Software Engineering trainees, with a primary focus on low-level programming concepts using the C language.
 By delving into this track, I've gained a strong foundation in comprehending the inner workings of my programs, memory management, and a deeper understanding of computer systems.
-## Projects/tasks Workspace
+## 📚 Projects/task module
 |🧠 Concepts |📂 Directories |
 |---------|------------|
 | Hello world! | [0x00-hello_world](https://github.com/El-gibbor/alx-low_level_programming/tree/master/0x00-hello_world)|